Skip to Main Content

 Editing

 Every story goes through two stages of editing before they are published on our website.
-Once a member has completed an article draft, it is sent to our Co-Editors-in-Chief for review.
+Once a member has completed an article draft, it is sent to our Editor-in-Chief for review.
 They go through the story, leave comments, and discuss them with the writer in a follow-up meeting.
-Editors both take on sentence level editing, copy editing, and story-shaping roles.
-The writer is then asked to make the suggested edits before it is looked over a second time by the Editors.
-Often, Editors will have multiple back-and-forth discussions before agreeing on the finalized edits.
+Editors both take on sentence-level editing, copy editing, and story-shaping roles.
+The writer is then asked to make the suggested edits before the editors look over them a second time.
+Often, editors will have multiple back-and-forth discussions before agreeing on the finalized edits.
 After a second viewing by both editors and the writer(s), the article is then published on an agreed-upon date between editors and writers.

 Depending on the content of an article, leadership may request an advisory consultation before publishing it.
 Articles subject to further review are often investigative or opinion pieces.